crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 This library includes the [`StandaloneBouncer`](../src/StandaloneBouncer.php) class.
 You can see that class as a good example for creating your own bouncer.

-Once you set up your server as below, every browser access to a php script will be bounced by the Standalone bouncer.
+Once you set up your server as below, every browser access to a php script will be bounced by the standalone bouncer.

 You will have to :